VSO Holiday Pops: Joyful tradition with a dash of holiday spice

 “It’s so well written,” Flores-Caraballo said.
 It’s one of those pieces where both the orchestra and chorus excel.
 You don’t feel like one is done at the expense of the other.
 I find it to be such a beautiful piece.”

-Another highlight for Flores-Caraballo is “The Many Moods of Christmas, Suite 2,” arranged by the great choral conductor Robert Shaw (and De Cormier’s mentor), which closes the first half.
+Another highlight for Flores-Caraballo is “The Many Moods of Christmas, Suite 2,” arranged by the great choral conductor (and De Cormier’s mentor) Robert Shaw, which closes the first half.

 “I have a special affection for these suites for a number of reasons,” Flores-Caraballo said.
 “I think each contains some of the most recognizable, favorite Christmas and holiday tunes.
 It’s not all sacred.
 The same as with the Mendelssohn, this is a piece for choir and orchestra.
 It’s both reflective and very festive.”